 STAGE OF VENTURE

-The McCloskey Competition focuses on ventures that have not yet been launched or are at their earliest stages of launch.
+The McCloskey New Venture Competition focuses on ventures that have not yet been launched or are at their earliest stages of launch.
 An eligible venture is one that has generated less than $500,000 in cumulative revenues, has received less than $500,000 in external financing and has been in operation less than three years.
-Plans that are affiliated with an existing business are typically not eligible to compete.
-While these guidelines provide general parameters, eligibility will be determined at the sole discretion of the Gigot Center.
+Eligibility will be determined at the sole discretion of the IDEA Center.

 Nonprofits may participate in the competition but must demonstrate income generation potential beyond traditional philanthropy.
-While we recognize that startup funding and initial capital for operations may come from philanthropic funds/individual donations, we view a social enterprise – regardless of the type of entity formation – as designed to operate like a for-profit business, which must include a revenue-generating income stream in addition to traditional philanthropic sources (donations, grants, foundations, etc.).
-All entries in the McCloskey Business Plan Competition will be judged on their ability to become financially self-sustaining, that is, to generate revenue in excess of costs.
+We view a social enterprise – regardless of the type of entity formation – as designed to operate like a for-profit business, which must include a revenue-generating income stream in addition to traditional philanthropic sources (donations, grants, foundations, etc.).
+All entries in the McCloskey New Venture Competition will be judged on their ability to become financially self-sustaining, that is, to generate revenue in excess of costs.